Customized Mentoring To Retain And Elevate Top Women In Your Organization

 Engineering Leader in Search, Reporting & Insights

-Product Engineering Director
+Product Marketing Director at monday.com

 Director of Engineering | People Leadership | Mentor